 The COMT gene provides instructions for making an enzyme called catechol-O-methyltransferase.
 This enzyme is responsible for breaking down certain neurotransmitters.
 It is especially important in the prefrontal cortex, which is involved with personality, planning, inhibition, emotion and short term memory.
 The prefrontal cortex requires neurotransmitters such as dopamine and norepinephrine and COMT helps regulate these.
 Mutations of this gene can lead to increased risk of depression, anxiety, OCD, ADHD and many other conditions.

-CBS catalyzes the first step of the transsulfuration pathway, from homocysteine to cystathionine.
+The CBS gene catalyzes the first step of the transsulfuration pathway, from homocysteine to cystathionine.
 Mutations are usually an upregulation of the enzyme, meaning it works too fast.
 Rapid conversion of homocysteine and cystathionine to taurine can lead to high levels of taurine and ammonia.
 This can lead to sulfur intolerance in some people.
 It can also lead to low levels of BH4 which helps regulate neurotransmitters and mood.
 It may help to avoid high doses of sulfur from supplements like taurine, glutathione, lipoic acid and foods like garlic, eggs and cruciferous vegetables.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.